 Getting financing through a used car dealership may be another option to consider, but with any kind of financing be very careful about what kind of terms you agree to.
 Don’t just automatically accept the maximum financing you are approved.
 If possible you want to avoid getting into much debt with your car purchase.

 The thought of buying some freedom with a cheap car can be quite tempting.
-Don’t let that emotion cloud your judgement and result in buying a vehicle that costs too much to keep on the road.
+However, don’t let that emotion cloud your judgement and result in buying a vehicle that costs too much to keep on the road.
+There are always great deals out there.
+You just have to look for the right one.

 Do you have any other tips for buying a cheap car?